Vladimir Heiskanen

 CytoLED: There is research showing effects; even when cytochrome c oxidase is knocked out, do you think that red light and NIR exert their effects through other mechanisms, and if so which?

-Yeah like, most often when you ask somebody how does this red light therapy have its beneficial effects, the most common answer is that it has beneficial mitochondrial effects by activating mitochondrial cytochrome c oxidase, and that could lead to many effects within the cell.
+Vladimir Heiskanen: Yeah like, most often when you ask somebody how does this red light therapy have its beneficial effects, the most common answer is that it has beneficial mitochondrial effects by activating mitochondrial cytochrome c oxidase, and that could lead to many effects within the cell.
 For example, the increased expression of some genes that are related to mitochondrial function and other important cell functions, but then very lately; a research group in Brazil published a cell culture study showing that you can get some benefits also even in cells that do not have cytochrome c oxidase.
 So it’s very likely that there are some other mechanisms in play as well, and there are some scientific review articles that list all the possible photo-acceptors that could mediate those beneficial effects, that include like for example some calcium channels within the cell, and one group of photo-acceptors that has this, that some researchers I do respect; find probably relevant, is those compounds that have bound some nitric oxide.

 So, if you irradiate those compounds, they release nitric oxide, and nitric oxide also has some effects on the cell, but they are a little bit difficult to characterise.
 In some contexts, nitric oxide can be harmful and it can decrease the cellular metabolism but then; for example, if you ask some circulation researchers then they often say that nitric oxide is very important for blood circulation and artery function and, I guess some researchers have this idea that when you have this light irradiation, and you release some nitric oxide, it could improve the blood circulation in that part of the body.
 So, that’s one possible explanation, but there are some pretty good literature reviews that describe some other mechanisms as well.
 For example, Mike Hamblin published this review article with this Brazilian guy called Lucas Freitas de Freitas, a good review article on various mechanisms three years ago in 2016.